-Tony Payne is the Business Development Director for Clark Insurance, an employee owned insurance agency headquartered in Portland, Maine.
+Tony Payne is the Vice President of Business Development for Clark Insurance, an employee owned insurance agency headquartered in Portland, Maine.
 He is the former executive director of the Alliance for Maine's Future, advocates for a strong Maine economy.
 Before joining the Alliance, he served as vice president of underwriting and marketing with Maine Employers' Mutual Insurance Company (MEMIC) and later, as New England Region vice president of communications for OneBeacon Insurance, the state's two largest insurance companies for independent agents.
 He also was president of Maine Media, an advertising, market research, and public relations company.
 Tony has been involved in civic affairs for more than 30 years including service as the chairman of the board of the Institute for Civic Leadership.
 Tony is a graduate of Cheverus High School and Hobart College where he earned his bachelor of arts degree in political science.
 He is a native of Portland and a resident of Falmouth where he and his wife are raising three boys.

 Clifton Greim, P.E.

 Clifton Greim joined Harriman in 1981 and became an owner of the 76-person architecture and engineering firm in 1994.
 For three decades, he has led the firm’s mechanical engineering department and has designed mechanical systems for a wide range of projects including several on a national level.
 Clif has always had a special interest in sustainable design and has developed innovative and energy-efficient systems that incorporate leading-edge technology.
 He has designed numerous sustainable buildings including several LEED Registered and Certified projects.

 Considered an expert in his field, Clif has lectured extensively about renovating and updating mechanical systems for energy efficiency.
 He has also authored numerous articles appearing in national magazines on similar topics including energy efficiency, commissioning, and air quality.